rubyaustralia/rubyconfau-2013-cfp/clifford_heath-fact-based-programming/README.md

 ## Clifford Heath

-Clifford has been a software designer and toolmaker for three decades, having been inventor and architect of multiple major software products that have won over a hundred million export dollars for Australia.
-He was also one of the first Australians to make the switch to Ruby, and his gem downloads outnumber any other Australian author.
+Clifford has been a software designer and toolmaker for three decades, having been inventor and architect of multiple major software products that have brought over a hundred million dollars into Australia.
+He was also one of the first locals to make the switch to Ruby, and his gem downloads outnumber any other Australian author.
 His work in semantic (fact-based) modelling holds enormous promise for a renewal of trust in the IT industry by its clients.

 ![Profile picture](https://raw.github.com/cjheath/rubyconfau-2013-cfp/master/clifford_heath-fact-based-programming/profile_picture_640x480.jpg)